- Media Center

-As listed below, M3AAWG is offering professional training courses on Monday, June 3, 2013, during our upcoming general meeting.
-Training is scheduled starting at 12:30 p.m. and 3:00 p.m. with two courses taught simultaneously.
+As listed below, M3AAWG is offering professional training courses on Monday, June 9, 2014, during our upcoming general meeting.
+The sessions start at 10:00 a.m. with an overview of what to see in Brussels followed by the formal training sessions beginning at 12:30 p.m.
 Some courses are still being developed and updates will be posted as available.
 Participants can choose from any of the courses, as fits their needs and interests.

 3:00 p.m.-5:00 p.m.